Kafū, aged forty-one.

 December 17th.

-A representative from Shunyōdō brought the publication notice for Volume 3 of Mr. Hayashi’s Collected Works and requested my signature and seal.
+He brought the publication notice for Volume 3 of Mr. Hayashi’s Complete Works from Shunyōdō and requested my signature and seal.

 December 18th.

-Actress Hanada Ikuko came and presented me with a thirty-yen Mitsukoshi voucher as thanks for the performance of my old work.
+Actress Hanada Ishi came and presented me with thirty yen in Mitsukoshi gift certificates as thanks for the performance of my old work.

 December 19th.